Gone are the times where clean-shaven looks for men was the only acceptable state to be seen in public.

 So, keeping your beard properly washed and groomed is essential for a lush, good-looking, pleasant smelling, beard.

-Further, regular washing can help keep dreaded beardruff (beard dandruff), dryness, and itching away.
+Further, regular washing can help keep dreaded beardruff (beard dandruff), dryness, and beard itch away.

 With great swathes of hair flowing from your face comes great responsibility – it needs regular washing, just like the hairs on your head.